Top Birth Injury Lawyers

 One in 33 babies born in the United States has a birth defect, according to the CDC (Center for Disease Control).

 The lawyers at Phillips & Paolicelli, LLP have extensive experience pursuing and winning birth defects cases.
 We can help parents understand the relationship between their chemical exposure and their child’s birth defect.
-When the cause of the child’s injury is unknown, our birth defect attorneys work with top scientific and medical experts to determine if the child’s birth defect is related to chemical exposure.
+When the cause of the child’s injury is initially unknown, our birth defect attorneys work with top scientific and medical experts to determine if the child’s birth defect is related to chemical exposure.

 Chemical Used in The Semiconductor Industry